zigzap/zap/README.md

 - **[hello](examples/hello/hello.zig)**: welcomes you with some static HTML
 - **[routes](examples/routes/routes.zig)**: a super easy example dispatching on the HTTP path. **NOTE**: The dispatch in the example is a super-basic DIY-style dispatch.
-See endpoint-based examples for more realistic use-cases.
+See endpoint-based examples for more realistic use cases.
 - **[serve](examples/serve/serve.zig)**: the traditional static web server with optional dynamic request handling
 - **[sendfile](examples/sendfile/sendfile.zig)**: simple example of how to send